 In 2018, District staff identified that levels of nitrate in the water produced from the District's well field were increasing.
-Although the levels of nitrate in the water are below the regulatory maximum contaminant level for nitrate, District staff has begun the design and procurement efforts of a nitrate treatment system at the District's groundwater treatment facility.
-The capital investment and operational cost of a nitrate treatment system will have a substantial financial impact on the District and the cost for water.
+Although the levels of nitrate in the water are below the regulatory maximum contaminant level for nitrate, the District embarked on the design and construction of a nitrate treatment system at the District's BPOU groundwater treatment facility.
+In May of 2024, the nitrate treatment system was permitted by the SWRCB and is now operational.